 The place to go for family fun, Simmo’s Ice Creamery regularly rocks over 60 unique flavours to satiate children of all ages.
 Equally excellent times can be hard in the expansive grounds of Simmo’s, with heaps of open grassland, barbecues, an 18-hole mini golf, adventure playground and Edward the emu – plenty to burn off all size sugar hits.

 From the team behind northern beaches faves Little Bay and Little H, Meelup Farmhouse has very quickly become the Dunsborough brunch hotspot, so make sure you book ahead!
-From bottomless brunches to curious cocktails, it’s got a bit of everything – just make sure you say g’day to Lizzie the highland cow.
+From bottomless brunches to curious cocktails (and a speccy wedding or two), it’s got a bit of everything – just make sure you say g’day to Lizzie the highland cow.

 The original and the best, not a day goes by the Dunsborough Bakery isn’t packed with locals and visitors alike lining up for their little (vanilla) slice of heaven.
 Pro-tip: If you’ve been hitting the waves make sure you grab one of their famous Surfer’s Pies – you won’t be disappointed.